triphora/emcutils/README.md

 ![](https://img.shields.io/badge/environment-client-1976d2)
 <!-- modrinth_exclude.end -->

-Empire Minecraft Utilities, aka emcutils, is a 1.16, 1.17, and 1.18 mod containing a collection of small utilities for players of [Empire Minecraft](https://ref.emc.gs/wafflecoffee).
+Empire Minecraft Utilities, aka emcutils, is a 1.16-1.19 mod containing a collection of small utilities for players of [Empire Minecraft](https://ref.emc.gs/wafflecoffee).
 Feature idea credits go to [Giselbaer](https://u.emc.gs/Giselbaer)/[gbl](https://github.com/gbl).

 Made by [MrFrydae](https://u.emc.gs/GreenMeanie) and [wafflecoffee/Emmaffle](https://u.emc.gs/wafflecoffee), available under the MIT License.

-Architectury API is the only required dependency (download for [Fabric](https://www.curseforge.com/minecraft/mc-mods/architectury-fabric) or [Forge](https://www.curseforge.com/minecraft/mc-mods/architectury-forge)).
-[Not Enough Crashes](https://modrinth.com/mod/notenoughcrashes) is recommended, as are [Mod Menu](https://modrinth.com/mod/modmenu) and [VoxelMap](https://www.curseforge.com/minecraft/mc-mods/voxelmap) when on Fabric.
+On Forge, there are no dependencies which you need to download.
+On Quilt, you need to download the [Quilt Standard Libraries](https://modrinth.com/mod/qsl) like most Quilt mods, and [MidnightLib](https://modrinth.com/mod/midnightlib) is embedded.
+[Mod Menu](https://modrinth.com/mod/modmenu) and [JourneyMap](https://modrinth.com/mod/journeymap) are recommended on Quilt.

 ## Feature List